 …the judge? …the prosecutor?

-Knowing the “players” in your case will significantly increases the chance of beating the DUI.
+Knowing the “players” in your case will significantly increases the chance of beating a DUI.
 An attorney who knows everyone involved can better gage what issues will be determinative and more accurately predict the outcome.

 Have you ever won a DUI case similar to mine?